-During clinical investigations, 853 adult patients were treated with DORIBAX[®] IV (500 mg administered over 1 hour every 8 hours) in the three comparative phase 3 clinical studies; in some patients, parenteral therapy was followed by a switch to an oral antimicrobial. [see Clinical Studies (14)] The median age of patients treated with DORIBAX[®] was 54 years (range 18-90) in the comparative cUTI study and 46 years (range 18-94) in the pooled comparative cIAI studies.
-There was a female predominance (62%) in the comparative cUTI study and a male predominance (63%) in the pooled cIAI studies.
-The patients treated with DORIBAX[®] were predominantly Caucasian (77%) in the three pooled phase 3 studies.
+During clinical investigations, 1338 adult patients were treated with DORIBAX® (1076 patients received doripenem 500 mg administered over 1 hour every 8 hours and

+262 patients received doripenem 500 mg administered over 4 hours every 8 hours); in some patients parenteral therapy was followed by a switch to an oral antimicrobial. [see Clinical Studies (14)].
+The median age of patients treated with DORIBAX® was 54 years (range 18-90) in the comparative complicated urinary tract infections (cUTI) study, 46 years (range 18-94) in the pooled comparative complicated intra-abdominal infections (cIAI) studies, and 56 years (range 18-94) in the other Phase 3 trials.
+There was a female predominance (62%) in the comparative cUTI study and a male predominance (63% and 75%) in the comparative cIAI and other Phase 3 trials, respectively.
+The patients treated with DORIBAX® were predominantly Caucasian (79%) in the five comparator-controlled Phase 3 studies.

-The most common adverse reactions ($\geq 5\%$) observed in the DORIBAX[®] phase 3 clinical trials were headache, nausea, diarrhea, rash and phlebitis.
-During clinical trials, adverse drug reactions that led to DORIBAX[®] discontinuation were nausea (0.2%), vulvomycotic infection (0.1%) and rash (0.1%).
+The most common adverse drug reactions ($\geq 5\%$) observed in the five DORIBAX® comparator-controlled Phase 3 clinical trials were anemia, headache, nausea, diarrhea, rash, phlebitis, and elevated hepatic enzymes.
+During clinical trials, adverse events led to discontinuation of DORIBAX® in 4.1% (55 of 1338) of patients compared to 4.3% (58 of 1325) of comparator-treated patients.

-Adverse reactions due to DORIBAX[®] 500 mg administered every 8 hours that occurred at a rate ≥ 1 % in either indication are listed in Table 4.
-Hypersensitivity reactions related to intravenous study drug and C. difficile colitis occurred at a rate of less than 1% in the three controlled phase 3 clinical trials.
+Adverse reactions due to DORIBAX[®] 500 mg every 8 hours that occurred at a rate ≥ 1 % are listed in Table 4.
+Hypersensitivity reactions related to intravenous study drug occurred at a rate of less than 1%.